The scientific activities of Doping Authority Netherlands consist of the following:

 Collaboration with the Steroids Clinic

-The Brabant Medical Ethics Review Committee (METC) approved the HARNAS study in 2021.
 The HARNAS study builds on the earlier HAARLEM study.
 However, instead of just monitoring the subjects prior to, during and after the use of a course of steroids, the subjects are now encouraged to use fewer doping substances, or none at all.
+The study is progressing well.

-The HAARLEM study produced one article in 2021 on testosterone production during and after a course of steroids.
+The HAARLEM study produced one paper in 2022 on blood pressure, fat values and haematocrit values during and after a course.

-The scientific officer of Doping Authority Netherlands is working on a doctorate at the University of Birmingham.
-The research looks at the relationship between the use of anabolic steroids and the personality structure of fitness adepts and bodybuilders.
+The doctorate research at the University of Birmingham on the relationship between the use of anabolic steroids and the personality structure of fitness and bodybuilders was terminated prematurely due to the departure of the scientific officer involved.